lcbeh/CV/README.md

 #### Detail-Orientated

 In my role as an architectural designer, I had been involved in coordinating the integration of design, structure and services in technical design.
-Due to my detailed-orientated and investigative nature, I had often discovered potential issues early which lowered our risk and cost as issues were dealt with before construction phase.
+Due to my detailed-orientated and investigative nature, I had often discovered potential issues early on, which helped to avoid preventable defects.

-This skill helps me greatly in learning new language and writing code.
+This skill helps me greatly in learning new language and writing code and fosters appreciation for well-designed code.
 At Makers Academy, the feedbacks I have received from pair programming were that I have strong attention to detail and good at debugging.

 #### Individual and Teamwork Skills

 I can work well independently and in teams.
 In the final project, we have directed our learning and strategy to build a music collaboration website.
-Great communication was maintained in the team, we were clear on the features we need to build and delivered them at the end of each day.
-Following the XP values, we evaluate our progress constantly, respect individual perspectives and contributions and adapt to changes when required.
+We had great communication which included daily planning and retro session.
+Each team member was clear about the daily targets and worked hard to reach them.
+Following the XP values, we evaluate our progress constantly, respect individual perspectives and adapt to changes when required.

 | Project | Description | Code Links | Technology | Testing |
 | ---     | ---         | ---        | ---     | --- |